remiq/2_node_demo_elixir/README.md

 Git clone whole project on both machines.
 Public machine will have private code to use client API (ie. get_data), but it will not use server callbacks.

+UPDATE: Public machine will not have private code after release.
+Please check step 5.

+We are no longer using `--sname private`, which is short name of node.
+Since now we are on two servers, we use `--name private@kyon.pl`.

 Start private iex on server that has public IP.

     /private# iex --name private@kyon.pl --cookie OUSXEQHLTDKZGXXTAKHZ -S mix